7Block Labs

 • Proof performance (ZK compute):

-• Pass if: P99 proof time ≤ one block on target chain for your critical queries; verify gas ≤ contract budget.
-Published goals for Proof of SQL point to sub‑second proofs on a single NVIDIA T4—treat that as an upper bound target in pilot. (github.com)
+• You’ll meet the goals if: your P99 proof time is less than or equal to one block on the target chain for your critical queries, and the verification gas stays within your contract budget.
+The goals published for Proof of SQL suggest aiming for sub-second proofs on a single NVIDIA T4--so treat that as your upper bound target during the pilot phase. (github.com)

 • Compliance checks:

-• Pass if: ≥ 99.9% consistent accept/reject vs your reference policy engine on the same inputs. (w3.org)
+• You’re all set if: you have at least 99.9% consistency in accept/reject decisions compared to your reference policy engine using the same inputs. (w3.org)

 Vendor‑specific POC gotchas (and how to catch them)